The Hilbert scheme of a plane curve singularity and the HOMFLY polynomial of its link: The singularity with semigroup

 In fact, Zariski has shown that this is the only plane singularity with this semigroup \cite{ZT}.

 The link of this singularity is the (2,13) cable of the (2,3) torus knot \cite{EN}.
 Its HOMFLY polynomial, as calculated by computer, is

 where $z = q-q^{-1}$.
 According to Conjecture \ref{conj:justqs}, the coefficient of $z^{2h}$ in the bottom row above is the number $n_h$ of Pandharipande and Thomas \cite[Appendix 2]{PT3}.
 In particular, the Euler characteristic of the Jacobian factor of this singularity should be $n_0 = 23$.
 This was previously calculated by Piontkowski \cite{Pi} using similar methods.\footnote{ Indeed, Piontkowski also determines the Euler characteristic of the Jacobian factor for all singularities with semigroups $\langle 4, 2q, s \rangle$, $\langle 6, 8, s \rangle$, and $\langle 6, 10, s \rangle$.
 He does so by constructing a stratification of the Jacobian factor by affine spaces, and suggests that it is unlikely that any other singularities will admit such a stratification.
-We remark that his list exhausts the algebraic $(2,n)$ cables of $(2,p)$, $(3,4)$ and $(3,5)$ torus knots, or in other words, the $(2,n)$ cables of knots arisisng from simple singularities.
-In \cite{ORS} we will check the conjecture for these singularities.}
+We remark that his list exhausts the algebraic $(2,n)$ cables of $(2,p)$, $(3,4)$ and $(3,5)$ torus knots, or in other words, the $(2,n)$ cables of knots arising from simple singularities. }

 We turn now to the calculation of the integral in Conjecture \ref{conj:homfly} by using the stratification of Section \ref{sec:Hilbert}.
 Moreover we group the semigroup ideals which are isomorphic as $\Gamma$-modules, i.e., differ merely by a shift.
 Let $\mathrm{Mod}(\Gamma)$ denote the set of $\Gamma$ submodules of $\NN$ containing zero.
 Using Theorem \ref{thm:stratification} and Corollary \ref{cor:lengths},